IMPORTANT Website terms of use and cookie statement

 Designed to ‘Skill Up’ teenagers who are thinking about studying architecture or design, in past workshops participants have learnt how to work to an architectural brief, improve portfolios, use photography effectively and develop architectural drawing skills using traditional and digital media.
 Participants work individually and collaboratively to think about how to design sustainable and responsible architecture.

-Skill Up workshops are currently being delivered online through Microsoft Teams and are led by architects and artist-educators.
+Skill Up workshops are only in-person and are led by architects and artist-educators.
 See future Skill Up workshops.

 Student participating in a Skill Up session